hongfel3/BACH/README.md

 *image (below) from the challenge website*
 <a href="https://imgur.com/UbxSaBC"><img src="https://i.imgur.com/UbxSaBC.png" title="source: imgur.com" /></a>

-The general idea is to build a patch based classifier (CNN) and then aggregate the results to give an overall image class.
+The general idea is to build a patch based classifier (CNN) and then aggregate the results (majority vote) to give an overall image class.
 The patch size used is 512x512.

 The order in which to do things is:

-1. Normalize images(normalize_data.py, requires [stain normalization code](https://github.com/Peter554/Stain-Normalization-))
+1. Normalize images (normalize_data.py, requires [stain normalization code](https://github.com/Peter554/Stain-Normalization-))
 2. Get training and validation patches and test images (get_patches.py)
 3. Train model (CNN_keras.py)

+We can then evaluate performance on the test images.
+We aim to match the performance from the paper (78% image wise classification).
 A pre-trained model is included in this repository (best_model.h5).
-We can then evaluate performance on the test images:

 4. Run notebook (performance.ipynb)